Which of the following is a property of water that contributes to... | Channels for Pearson+

 1

-Conclude with the correct property: The ability to dissolve polar substances is directly related to water's polarity, making it an effective universal solvent.
+Conclude with the correct property: The ability to dissolve polar substances is the property of water that contributes to its role as the universal solvent, due to its polar nature allowing it to interact with and dissolve other polar molecules.

 Watch next